douglasgreen/outlines/computing/computer_programming/programming_paradigms.md

 #### How Paradigms Influence Language Design

 Programming paradigms significantly influence the design and features of programming languages.
-A paradigm serves as a philosophical or theoretical framework that guides the language\'s structure, syntax, features, and the ways programmers use it to solve problems.
+A paradigm serves as a philosophical or theoretical framework that guides the language's structure, syntax, features, and the ways programmers use it to solve problems.

 1.  **Syntax and Semantics**: The paradigm often dictates the syntax and semantics of a language.
 For instance, functional languages emphasize immutability and first-class functions, leading to a syntax that facilitates these concepts.